 - Assess the return ratios such as ROCE and ROE to determine the return the company generates from the projects it develops.
 Also assess metrics such as realization per square foot to determine the revenue generated from sale of every unit of area.

 Larsen & ToubroLarsen & Toubro is engaged in the business of providing technology, engineering, construction, manufacturing and financial services solutions across the world.
 The company primarily undertakes EPC projects for construction of large infrastructure, power plants, hydrocarbon, defense engineering and heavy machinery.
 The company has maintained a strong order book and a healthy order book/revenue ratio gives it a revenue visibility of over 2-3 years.
 The company has been well managed to generate consistent cash flows and maintain a strong balance sheet.Along with this, the company has branched out into IT, IT ER&D and financial services through its multiple companies and have managed to maintain a strong balance sheet while growing at strong pace in their respective segments.
-This further adds value to the parent company while diversifying across high growth sectors.On financials, the company maintains a strong order book (India & Overseas) of ₹303,857 crore which grew by 4% despite the difficult environment due to COVID-19.
-Out of this, about 55% comes from the infrastructure projects.
-The OB/Revenue ratio stands at 2.1x on a consolidated level while 3.03x on a standalone basis, which is higher than peers (average range of 1.3-1.5x) providing a strong revenue visibility for the company.
-The company generated a ROE of 17% in FY20 which is better than most peers in the industry.
+This further adds value to the parent company while diversifying across high growth sectors.On financials, the company maintains a strong order book (India & Overseas) of ₹327,354 crore which grew by 8% despite the difficult environment due to COVID-19.
+Out of this, about 75% comes from the infrastructure projects.
+The OB/Revenue ratio stands at 2.4x on a consolidated level while over 3x on a standalone basis, which is higher than peers (average range of 1.3-1.5x) providing a strong revenue visibility for the company.
+The company generated a ROE of 19.26% which is better than most peers in the industry.
 The company generated a strong operating cash flow of ₹22,844 crore in FY21 as compared to ₹6,694 crore in FY20.

-Dilip Buildcon is engaged in the business of developing infrastructure facilities on engineering procurement and construction (EPC) basis.
+Dilip BuildconDilip Buildcon is engaged in the business of developing infrastructure facilities on engineering procurement and construction (EPC) basis.
 The company is primarily engaged in building roads pan-India and is among the industry leaders in the segment, the company is also engaged in other projects entailing irrigation, water, railways and ports.
 The company has seen stellar growth of 31.6% in revenues over the last 5 years on the back of strong deal wins and operational excellence.The company has delivered strong operational performance while maintaining a strong order book of ₹27,411 crore (51.75% orders for road projects) as of FY21 and an OB/revenue ratio of 2.97x, giving strong revenue visibility going ahead.
 The company serves across the country and has no concentrated contracts to a specific state, thereby having a well-diversified order book.
 The company delivered an average ROE of 17% over the past 5 years while Net Profit CAGR of about 2% for the same period as the profitability took a hit due to COVID-19.

-Adani Ports & SEZ is engaged in the business of development, operations and maintenance of port infrastructure (port services and related infrastructure development) and has linked multi product Special Economic Zone (SEZ) and related infrastructure to their flagship Mundra Port.
+Adani Ports & SEZAdani Ports & SEZ is engaged in the business of development, operations and maintenance of port infrastructure (port services and related infrastructure development) and has linked multi product Special Economic Zone (SEZ) and related infrastructure to their flagship Mundra Port.
 The company operates 9 ports across the country among which their flagship is the Mundra Port, which is the largest in India.
-The total capacity of all the ports stands at 426 million tonnes; with terminal capacity of TEU (Twenty-foot equivalent units) of 5,00,000 while warehousing capacity stands at 4,00,000 sq ft as of FY20.
+The total capacity of all the ports stands at 498 million tonnes; The company handled more than 7.2 million TEUs in FY21.
+The company aims to build its warehousing capacity to 30 million sq. ft. over the next 5 years.
 The Mundra Port also has an SEZ close to it which is operated by the company.On financials, the company maintains strong operating margins at 61% for FY21.
 The company has a net debt position of ₹29,937.85 crore, which gives a Net debt to EBITDA ratio of 3.3x.
 The company has also delivered ROCE of 14.1% for FY21.
 On valuations, the stock trades at a P/E ratio of 27x.
 Despite the recent run up in Adani group stocks, Adani Ports continues to remain fairly valued.
 The company has also delivered strong cash flows with OCF growing on a YoY basis and currently ₹7,556 crore, resulting in an OCF/NI ratio of 1.51x hence, the company is considered as cash cow of the Adani Group.

-Oberoi Realty is engaged in real estate development and has developed residential, commercial and hospitality real estate, being predominantly located in Mumbai.
+Oberoi RealtyOberoi Realty is engaged in real estate development and has developed residential, commercial and hospitality real estate, being predominantly located in Mumbai.
 The company operates multiple commercial real estate buildings which operate on lease basis while also having a hotel and mall in the portfolio.
 The company currently has over 27 million sq ft of area under construction which includes a mix of residential and commercial real estate.
 The company serves the premium housing segment of the market and has accordingly been able to generate strong results with low debt levels.On financials, the company has a debt to equity ratio of just 0.22x, which is very low as compared to peers and was successfully achieved as per the company’s plans to reduce their debt exposure.
 The company has generated a ROE of 8.2% and ROCE of 9.5% for FY21.
 The company is characterized for its operational efficiency and is witnessed by its operating margins which are at 47% for FY21.
 On valuations, the stock currently trades at 33.1x P/E ratio which indicates the stock is fairly valued.

 H. G. Infra EngineeringH.
 G. Infra Engineering is engaged in the construction of infrastructure projects like highways, roads and bridges.
 Over the years, the Company has evolved into one of the leading road infrastructure development companies in India.
 The company has mostly been engaged in projects across North and West India, with some contracts in the East as well.
 The company derives about 25% of its revenues from sub-contracting.
-The project mix is 76% EPC projects and 24% HAM projects as of FY20, with focus on growing HAM projects to tap into growth opportunities.On the financials, the company has a strong order book at ₹7,102.8 crore with an OB/revenue ratio of 3.23x, which is much higher than peers and provides a strong revenue visibility for the company.
-The company has also been focusing on reducing debt and currently has a debt to equity ratio of 0.58x which can be easily serviced by the company’s operating profits with operating profit margins at 17.1% for FY20.
-The company generated a ROE of 22.4% for FY20.
-The stock trades at a P/E ratio of 10.4x only, which indicates that the company is priced attractively and can offer great upside for long term investors.
+The project mix is 76% EPC projects and 24% HAM projects as of FY20, with focus on growing HAM projects to tap into growth opportunities.On the financials, the company has a strong order book at ₹7,040 crore with an OB/revenue ratio of 2.8x, which is much higher than peers and provides a strong revenue visibility for the company.
+The company has also been focusing on reducing debt and currently has a debt to equity ratio of 0.74x which can be easily serviced by the company’s operating profits with operating profit margins at 18% for FY21.
+The company generated a ROE of 25.1% for FY21.
+The stock trades at a P/E ratio of 11.2 only, which indicates that the company is priced attractively and can offer great upside for long term investors.

 Watch our video on how to analyse and pick Infrastructure stocks for investments